AlirezaSharifzadeh405/twilog/README.md

 # Donation

-For supporting us, you can donate using this bitcoin id or scan the QR code:
+For supporting us, you can donate using this bitcoin address or scan the QR code:

+37m2PYm379LY4JJhQUuwxeoasRRhdeV1kk